Last updated: Nov 10, 2022

 You can also stream games on the streaming device with Amazon Luna.
 However, you will need a Luna controller for some serious gameplay.

-The Fire TV Stick falls short when mirroring screens from other devices.
-You can use MiraCast or WiDi to stream from a mobile device or PC.
-With Roku, there is Apple AirPlay, and with Chromecast, there is Google Cast, which makes sharing media from mobile devices easy.
-However, such features are not available with the Fire TV Stick, mainly because it is not designed for that purpose.
-The new processor results in updated hardware with the Fire TV Stick 2021 edition compared to the Fire TV Stick of 2020.
-Aside from that, there is no reason for you to purchase the 2021 Fire TV Stick if you already have the 2020 version.
+Mirroring screens from other devices is a weak point for the Fire TV Stick.
+You can stream from a mobile device or PC using MiraCast or WiDi.
+Roku supports Apple AirPlay, and Chromecast offers Google Cast, facilitating easy media sharing from mobile devices.
+However, the Fire TV Stick lacks such features, primarily because it is not designed for that purpose.
+The 2021 edition of the Fire TV Stick comes with updated hardware due to the new processor, distinguishing it from the 2020 version.
+Other than that, there is no reason for you to buy the 2021 Fire TV Stick if you already own the 2020 version.

 The installation of the Fire TV Stick is straightforward.
 All you need to do is plug in the stick to the HDMI port of your television and keep the WiFi connection on.
 If the location of your TV doesn't support inserting the device directly into the HDMI port, you can use the HDMI extension cable that comes along with the product.
 It also supports 10/100 Mbps Ethernet, but you need to purchase a separate adaptor from Amazon to use the device with an Ethernet cable.
 We guess it also works with android adapters with power pass-through, but it depends on your version of the adapter.